DawidSac24/ContentManager/README.md

 👉 [GitHub Releases](https://github.com/DawidSac24/ContentManager/releases)

-Follow these steps to install it:
+Follow these steps to use it:

 1. Extract the ZIP
 2. Go to `chrome://extensions`